 This essay has a limit of 4,000 characters

 It felt like I was opening up forever, as the summer often does, but somewhere down inside, I knew that I had no time to waste.
-The time between my last semester and my next semester would be a crucial, tightly-timed period in which I had to study hard, gain experiences, and save money for the next phase of my life.
+The time between my last semester and my next semester would be a crucial, tightly timed period in which I had to study hard, gain experiences, and save money for the next phase of my life.

-I had a job lined up, lucky enough to have had at a paid internship in a laboratory.
-Over the months between my graduation and now we have been looking at vitamin capsules, tablets, and chewable gels.
+I had a job lined up, lucky enough to have had a paid internship in a laboratory.
+Over the months between my graduation and now, we have been looking at vitamin capsules, tablets, and chewable gels.
 We were essentially trying to find out a better way to make these things so that people can derive more benefit from them by ensuring more of the vital ingredients get absorbed properly into whomever is using them.

 Although I was mostly there to assist and follow orders, I nevertheless got to observe the meticulous processes of a professional lab environment.
 I shared in the frustrations of early experiments’ results, the process of advancing ideas and making progress, and the thrill of actually arriving at some useful – or, potentially-useful – results.

 My uncle is a hospital administrator, and set me up with a couple of doctors to shadow.
 One of these doctors, Dr. Stevens, is a psychiatrist – an area of specialization which I enjoy very much.
 Although confidentiality prevented me from following him on certain aspects of his job, I nevertheless got to learn a lot from him.
 He was very patient, friendly, and answered my myriad questions – even giving me his personal email address so I could learn more.
-I wasn’t shy about taking advantage of this, and have been back-and-forth with him, asking questions and getting to know my preferred area of medicine.
+I was not shy about taking advantage of this connection and have been back-and-forth with him, asking questions and getting to know my preferred area of medicine.

 Harvard Medical School Secondary Essay Example for Prompt #3